kevin-shu/NTNU-108-1_RML_midterm_assignment/README.md

 ## Finding:

 ### 9*6 court with 5 opponents won't move:
-When the eplison was setting as 0.7, it takes 400,000 episode to trained and had a good result.
+When the epsilon was setting as 0.7, it takes 400,000 episode to trained and had a good result.
 ![](9_6_5_trained 400000 times_sober_opponents-can-not-move_test-8.gif)

 ### 9*6 court with 1 opponents can move:
-When the eplison was setting as 0.7, it needs 1,000,000 episode to trained and had a good result.
+When the epsilon was setting as 0.7, it needs 1,000,000 episode to trained and had a good result.
 But the model can deal with 1 opponent in any position.
 #### Test 1:
 ![](9_6_1_trained-1000000-times_sober_test-1.gif)